EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: Experiments

 The proposed \gls{egda} framework was evaluated on the SEED-IV dataset under a cross-session domain adaptation setting.
 EEG data from two different sessions of the same subject were used to construct each transfer task, where one session served as the labeled source domain and the other as the unlabeled target domain.
 Three cross-session transfer tasks were considered: Session~1$\rightarrow$2, Session~1$\rightarrow$3, and Session~2$\rightarrow$3.

 As shown in Tables~\ref{tab:datasetbased-results12}--\ref{tab:datasetbased-results23}, \gls{egda} consistently outperforms most existing methods whose performance has been previously reported on the SEED-IV dataset including GASDSL, OGSSL, SRAGL, GFIL, JSFA, CPTML and JAGP, achieving average accuracies of 81.22\%, 80.15\%, and 83.27\% for the three transfer tasks, respectively.
-Although CPTML attains slightly higher accuracy in certain cases, it incurs substantially higher computational cost, which limits its applicability to large-scale or real-time scenarios.
-Overall, \gls{egda} is ranked as the second-best method in terms of accuracy.
+Although CPTML attains slightly higher accuracy, it involves higher computational complexity, which may limit its applicability in large-scale or real-time scenarios.
+Overall, \gls{egda} achieves the second-highest average accuracy among the compared methods.

 When compared with representative transfer learning methods (JDA, SDA, and VDA; Tables~\ref{tab:transfer-leraning-result12}--\ref{tab:transfer-leraning-result23}), \gls{egda} demonstrates improved recognition performance across all evaluated tasks.
 The results indicate that \gls{egda} provides consistent performance gains over JDA and SDA, while exhibiting competitive performance relative to VDA.
 These observations suggest that \gls{egda} is effective in preserving neighborhood structure during the domain adaptation process.